Amazon Faves

 What to Bring to Bimini

-I recommend bringing a few things with you to enhance the experience (beyond the obvious things like sunscreen).
+I recommend bringing a few things with you to enhance the experience.
 Bimini beaches are great for snorkeling, and when visiting a beach location, I always bring my own set.
-My favorite is this one from Amazon; it’s affordable yet high quality and has traveled with me worldwide to all sorts of snorkeling experiences.
-It’s also much more hygienic this way, as you’re not putting something in your mouth that’s been used by many other random people.
+My favorite is this one from Amazon; it’s affordable yet high quality and has traveled with me worldwide.
+It’s also much more hygienic, as you’re not putting something in your mouth that’s been used by many other random people.

 I also recommend an inflatable float.
-Many recommend not bringing floats on cruises since they’re forbidden from cruise ship pools, but I disagree because these really enhance the beach day experience, and you don’t have to worry about renting a float or pool noodle.
+Many recommend not bringing floats on cruises since they’re forbidden from cruise ship pools, but I disagree because these really enhance the beach day experience.
 This is my favorite because it’s so compact and versatile.
-Finally, I recommend a lockable beach bag of some sort to provide easy access to things like your phone while keeping it secure, along with your money and other valuables.
+Finally, a lockable beach bag provides easy access to your phone while keeping valuables secure.

 Language and Currency